 Fundamentals and Sentiment – Financial Media

-Members please [mepr-login-link] to access the trade plan for tomorrow.
+Members please [mepr-login-link] to access the video and trade plan for tomorrow.

 The above describes the background against which VIP Club members execute the trading plan that was detailed in the most recent Weekly Review and Outlook.
-The members’ content below contains an analysis of current live trades and all trading opportunities that may arise over the next 24 hours.
-This is protected content for VIP Club members.
-If you would like to take your trading to the next level with like-minded individuals, you can join the VIP Club on a no-risk basis starting with a free 30 day membership.
+VIP Club members are able to access the remainder of this Daily Alert which contains a video analysis of current live trades and all trading opportunities that may arise over the next 24 hours.
+If you would like to access this content and take your trading to the next level with like-minded individuals, you can join the VIP Club on a no-risk basis starting with a free 30 day membership.
 All the info you need is HERE.